 The PTO works hand in hand with the school in providing a number of stewardship opportunities.
 For families who are unable to complete their Stewardship commitment in a school year, there will be a \$30 fee for each unfulfilled share.
-This will be collected via FACTS and those families with a Stewardship Share balance will receive an invoice by June 1st with the balance collected in June via FACTS.
+This will be collected via FACTS and those families with a Stewardship Share balance will receive an invoice near the end of the year with the balance collected in June via FACTS.